 Fellowship Proposals

 We invite you to submit a proposal to teach an honors seminar as an Honors Faculty Fellow.
-These small, engaging seminars lie at the heart of the honors curriculum and are meant to appeal to students across campus.
+These small, engaging seminars are at the heart of the honors curriculum and are meant to appeal to students across campus.
 Faculty from all disciplines are encouraged to submit proposals.
 Innovative pedagogical approaches are welcome.

 You can submit a proposal for a topic of your choosing.
 It may align with our upcoming theme, though it's not required to do so.
 Your proposal can be for a new or existing course, whether or not it's been offered as an honors seminar in the past.
-Proposals for fall 2024 and spring 2025 are due on Nov.
-30, 2023.
+Proposals for fall 2026 and spring 2027 are due on Dec.
+1, 2025.

 If you have any questions, contact Andrea Radasanu at aradasanu@niu.edu.